FPGAwars/apio/COMMANDS.md

   [HINT] The default programmer command of your board can be overridden using the 'programmer-cmd' option in apio.ini.
 For details run the command 'apio info apio.ini programmer-cmd'.

-  [NOTE] When apio is installed on Linux using the Snap package manager, run the command 'snap connect apio:raw-usb' once to grant the necessary permissions to access USB devices.

 Options:
   -s, --serial-port serial-port  Set the serial port.